 Heading to one of the local markets on Mallorca in the morning is a valued part of the weekly routine.
 Chatting with the vendors, randomly meeting neighbors and friends while doing your groceries.
 I love to browse through the colorful stalls and get lost in the bustling atmosphere until I’m ready for a break in one of the nearby cafés.

-On Mallorca, there is a local market every day of the week.
+On Mallorca, there is a local market somewhere every day of the week.
 My favorites are the ones in Artà and Pollença, in Sineu, Santanyi, Sóller and Santa María del Cami.
 And of course the fabulous Sunday flea market in Consell.
-If you want to find out about the market day in your neighborhood, just check the map published by the Consell de Mallorca.
+If you want to find out about the market day in your neighborhood, there’s a good summary on the website of the Consell de Mallorca.